 Nine times out of ten the uneasiness turns out to be over some silly detail.
 But the tenth time one suddenly realizes that one has overlooked the most important fact in the problem, has made an elementary blunder, or has misjudged altogether.
-The tenth time one suddenly wakes up at night and realizes-as Sherlock Holmes did in the famous story-that the "most significant thing is that the hound of Baskerville didn't bark."
+The tenth time one suddenly wakes up at night and realizes -as Sherlock Holmes did in the famous story-that the "most significant thing is that the hound of Baskerville didn't bark."

 But the effective decision-maker does not wait long-a few days, at the most a few weeks.
-If the "daemon" has not spoken by then, he acts with speed and energy whether he likes to or not.
+If the "days on" has not spoken by then, he acts with speed and energy whether he likes to or not.
+Executives are not paid for doing things they like to do.
+They

 Executives are not paid for doing things they like to do.
-They are paid for getting the right things done-most of all in their specific task, the making of effective decisions.
+They are paid for getting the right things done most of all in their specific task, the making of effective decisions.